shadowrad/north_health_challenge/README.md

 * I took an OOP approch.
 * In the challenge is shown only examples with more than 2 tupples, as I was not sure if it was a requirement or not I added an optional parameter to choose from.
 * In example the array is a set but I added a clean in case a list is sent.
+* The app had 0 libraries to work, the only things to install were standar quality code libraries.
+* did not dockerize becuause

 ## Prerequisites